eianlei/pydplan/doc/user_manual.md

 Above the tabs there are two widgets that allow controlling the:
 - Bottom depth in meters
-- Bottom time in meters
+- Bottom time in minutes

 Changing any of these will immediately recalculate and redraw views.
 Feedback is immediate so one can easily see what changes take place when modifying parameters.